itzmeanjan/merklize-sha/README.md

 > During Keccak256 implementation, I took some inspiration from [here](https://keccak.team/files/Keccak-implementation-3.2.pdf); though note that, keccak256 & sha3-256 are very much similar, except input message padding rule; see https://github.com/itzmeanjan/merklize-sha/pull/10 PR description.

+> I'm also keeping an alternative implementation of keccak256 2-to-1 hash, where each 64 -bit lane of keccak-p[1600, 24] state array is represented in terms of two 32 -bit unsigned integers ( in bit interleaved form ) and applying rounds involve only using 32 -bit bitwise operations.
+This implementation takes motivation from section 2.1 of [this](https://keccak.team/files/Keccak-implementation-3.2.pdf) document. *If interested see keccak256 2-to-1 hash implementation using 32 -bit word size, [here](https://github.com/itzmeanjan/merklize-sha/blob/12f61fa52b5eb2d674a4dafd124585a9a76dae52/include/keccak_256.hpp#L232-L257)*. **This same implementation guided me while writing keccak256 2-to-1 hash function in Polygon Miden Assembly**, see [PR](https://github.com/maticnetwork/miden/pull/154).

 > Using SHA1 for binary merklization may not be a good choice these days, see [here](https://csrc.nist.gov/Projects/Hash-Functions/NIST-Policy-on-Hash-Functions).
 But still I'm keeping SHA1 implementation, just as a reference.

 ## Prerequisites